sonatype-nexus-community/nexus-repository-r/README.md

 ## Compatibility with Nexus Repository Manager 3 Versions

-The table below outlines what version of Nexus Repository the plugin was built against
+The table below outlines what version of Nexus Repository the plugin was built against:

 | Plugin Version | Nexus Repository Version |
 |----------------|--------------------------|